 Some folks prefer to cut with ceramic knife.
 Unfortunately, there is no diamond abrasive belt available for this model, not even from Red Label Abrasives.
 Nonetheless, it’s still a blessing as there are different grit belts for replacement.

 For people who also use ceramic knives at home may consider buying the Knife and Tool Sharpener instead of the Combo unit.
-With just an extra diamond belt you can include it in your ceramic knife sharpening routine.
+With just an extra diamond belt you can include it in your ceramic knife sharpening routine. (see below)

 Work Sharp Knife & Tool Sharpener (WSKTS)

 This powerful and versatile sharpener is the first portable sharpening device by Work Sharp.
 It generously includes 6 abrasive belts, two each from coarse, medium, and fine grits.